pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 * The amount of time it took the server to process the query and return a result set.
 * Messages returned by the server (not noted on the *Messages* tab).
+* The source of the query (indicated by icons corresponding to the toolbar).

+You can show or hide the queries generated internally by pgAdmin (during 'View/Edit Data' or 'Save Data' operations).

 To erase the content of the *Query History* tab, select *Clear history* from the *Clear* drop-down menu.